-LOCATED AT
+THIS DISCLOSURE STATEMENT CONCERNS THE MOBILEHOME PARKKNOWN AS

+(park name) (park address)

-(park name) IN THE CITY OF (park address) COUNTY
+IN THE CITY OF COUNTY ,

 STATE OF CALIFORNIA.

-THIS STATEMENT IS A DISCLOSURE OF THE CONDITION OF THE PARK AND PARK COMMON AREAS AS OF (date) IN COMPLIANCE WITH SECTION 798.75.5 OF THE CIVIL CODE.
+THIS STATEMENT IS A DISCLOSURE OF THE CONDITION OF THE PARK AND PARK COMMON AREAS AS OF (date)\\\\\\IN COMPLIANCE WITH SECTION 798.75.5 OF THE CIVIL CODE.